sudheer-salavadi/tab-memory/README.md

 **Tidy Tabs** is a Chrome extension that helps you organize and manage your open tabs by grouping them based on **domain**, **subdomain**, or **page title** — and gives you the power to close tabs individually, by group, or all at once.

+Every time you open a new tab (`⌘+T` or `Ctrl+T`), **Tidy Tabs** automatically displays a smart overview of all your open tabs — letting you quickly review, group, and close them to keep your browser clutter-free.

 ![Tidy Tabs Screenshot](public/screenshots/tidy-tabs.jpg)

 Built with [Solid.js](https://solidjs.com), [TailwindCSS](https://tailwindcss.com), and [Vite](https://vitejs.dev).